David Reutimann: 2008

 In 2008, Reutimann ran the first five races of the season in the No. 00 Aaron's Dream Machine-sponsored car, before taking over for the retiring Dale Jarrett in the No. 44 UPS-sponsored car and handing the No. 00 car over to rookie Michael McDowell.
-Starting the season out with an 18th place in the Daytona 500, Reutimann started to show improvement over the last season.
+Starting the season out with an eighteenth place in the Daytona 500, Reutimann started to show improvement over the last season.
 At Fontana the following week, he finished 23rd before getting 37th at Las Vegas a week later.

 In his first two races in the No. 44 car, Reutimann had mechanical issues, having a suspension issue at Martinsville and getting a blown engine the following week at Texas.

-Reutimann scored his first career top 10 at Lowe's Motor Speedway during the Coca-Cola 600 with a 10th-place finish.
-He also recorded top 10's at the Auto Club Speedway, Texas Motor Speedway, and the Richmond International Raceway.
-At the Richmond race in September, Reutimann led a race high 104 laps, but fell to 9th place.
+Reutimann scored his first career top-ten at Lowe's Motor Speedway during the Coca-Cola 600 with a tenth place finish.
+He also recorded top-tens at the Auto Club Speedway, Texas Motor Speedway, and the Richmond International Raceway.
+At the Richmond race in September, Reutimann led a race high 104 laps, but fell to ninth place.
 In the season finale at the Homestead-Miami Speedway, Reutimann claimed his first career pole position, becoming the 23rd driver to win poles in all three of NASCAR's top series.

 2009

 In 2009, Reutimann moved back to the No. 00 car.
 He competed a limited schedule in the Nationwide Series, splitting time with MWR's No. 99 Toyota Camry and Braun Racing's No. 10 Toyota Camry.
-During the Daytona 500, Reutimann finished 12th, which would be a new career high at the race.
-Two weeks later at Las Vegas, Reutimann would score his first top 5, finishing 5th in the race.
-At Texas, Reutimann would score his first pole of the season, finishing 11th in the race.
-A week later, at Phoenix, Reutimann would score his 2nd top 10 of the season.
+During the Daytona 500, Reutimann finished twelfth, which would be a new career high at the race.
+Two weeks later at Las Vegas, Reutimann would score his first top-five, finishing fifth in the race.
+At Texas, Reutimann would score his first pole of the season, finishing eleventh in the race.
+A week later, at Phoenix, Reutimann would score his second top-ten of the season.

 On May 24, he qualified well in the Coca-Cola 600 but the race was delayed due to rain.
 The next day on lap 222 his crew chief Rodney Childers made a call to conserve fuel which put Reutimann in the lead.
 A few laps later on lap 227, a rain shower soaked the track for the second time of the race, red-flagging it with Reutimann in the lead.
-Reutimann spent a 1-hour wait praying and planning backup plans with boss Michael Waltrip and his pit crew.
+Reutimann spent a one-hour wait praying and planning backup plans with boss Michael Waltrip and his pit crew.
 Despite blue skies being shown nearby the track, officials declared that the rain would last for the remainder of the night and called the race, thus giving Reutimann his first Cup series win in the Coca-Cola 600 and Waltrip giving him a full-time sponsorship until 2011.